knowm/memristor-discovery/src/main/resources/help/Logic.md

 ![](file://help/MDV1X_21AHaHX3R_Adaptor.png)

 The adapter board can be used to form 8 distinct 2-1 synapses from 2, 4 or 6 discrete memristor chips.
-Use 4 or 6 chips for 2X and 3X redundancy, respectivly.
+Use 4 or 6 chips for 2X and 3X redundancy, respectively.
 To use the adapter board, remove all jumpers and plug the adapter board in over the dip socket.

 ## Controls